aspose-email-cloud/aspose-email-cloud-docs/emailcloud/sdk-tutorials/email-message-files/_index.md

 # **How to Work With Email Message Files via Aspose.Email Cloud API**
 [Aspose.Email Cloud API](https://products.aspose.cloud/email/family) supports email message files with EML, MSG, MHTML and HTML format.
 We have API for creating, editing, converting such files.
 Also, email message files can be used in the [built-in email client](/email-client/).

-Our SDKs support two different ways of operating with email message files using MapiMessage and EmailDto.
+Our SDKs support two different ways of operating with email message files using MapiMessageDto and EmailDto.
 This tutorial shows how to use an **EmailDto**.

 {{% alert color="primary" %}} To see how to setup SDKs use the [SDK setup tutorial](/sdk-setup/). {{% /alert %}}
 ## **Email Message Files**